Updated February 13, 2023

 Sat 11am – 9pm; Sun 11am – 8pm

 One of the best places in New York City for authentic dim sum eats is definitely Tim Ho Wan of Hong Kong Michelin Star fame.
-The East Village restaurant is the very first THW location in the US while the Hell’s Kitchen restaurant is the latest addition.
+The East Village restaurant is the very first THW location in the US while the Hell’s Kitchen location is the latest addition.

 Their baked barbeque pork bun is their signature dish and is a must-order.
 Other popular items on their menu are siu mai (pork dumpling) and har gow (shrimp dumpling), and cheung fun (rice noodles).
 I always order the pork spareribs in black bean sauce, which is one of my favorites.